 Learn more about Mining Threats to Northeast Minnesota Waters

-- Advance the Forever Green Initiative: Provide long-term funding for research at the University of Minnesota to accelerate development of economically viable perennial and cover crop options that enhance farm prosperity, water quality and habitat.
+Advance the Forever Green Program: provide long-term funding for research at the University of Minnesota to accelerate development of economically viable perennial and cover crop options that enhance farm prosperity, habitat and water quality.

 Minnesota Environmental Partnership supports Governor Dayton’s initiative to create a 50-foot buffer of vegetation along the shores of all Minnesota’s rivers, streams and lakes.
 Buffers are strips of permanent vegetation that stabilizes the stream banks and shorelines to prevent erosion and act as sponges, filtering runoff of pollutants such as sediment, fertilizers and pesticides.
 According to the Minnesota Department of Natural Resources, buffers intercept surface runoff and remove up to 75% of sediment, 60% of some pathogens and 50% or more of fertilizers and pesticides before they end up in our rivers and lakes.
 Not only are buffers effective at reducing nutrient pollution and improving water quality, they also provide critical habitat for many species of wildlife, including pheasants, migratory songbirds and pollinators such as bees and monarch butterflies.
 Better lake and stream buffers are urgently needed to protect and restore water quality and wildlife habitat.